 This particular mentorship is hugely beneficial to students who depend upon employment while attending WCE.
 An investor mentor agrees to a $15,000 commitment that is used as a scholarship that is spread out over three semesters and is kept up to date on the progress of that student.

-The University even has a Mentor of the Year Award.
-This honor is used to show appreciation for the contributions of mentors who make exceptional contributions to the program and its students.
+The WCE even has a Mentor of the Year Award.
+This honor is used to show appreciation of mentors who have an exceptional influence on the program and its students.
 Not only do the students have a support system established within the WCE, they also build lasting relationships with professionals within the business world.
 One of the keys to being a successful entrepreneur is to have a secure network.
-The University of Houston goes above and beyond to provide this to its students.
+The Wolff Center for Entrepreneurship goes above and beyond to provide this to its students.

 Students have the opportunity to compete in multiple competitions, two of which are hosted by the WCE: “Wolffest” and “3 Day Startup”.

-Formerly known as BurgerFest, Wolffest was re-named for the founder of the WCE and is held every Spring.
-The competition has even been incorporated into the programs capstone course so that it is the final step in completing a BBA in Entrepreneurship.
+Wolffest is a 3-day restaurant startup competition held every Spring that is completely student-run.
+It has even been incorporated into the programs capstone course so that it is the final step in completing a BBA in Entrepreneurship.
 The first competition was formulated by the entrepreneurship students and took place on the University of Houston’s campus in 2002.